 Roasted Cabbage

 Why is my roasted cabbage not crispy?

-There are a couple of factors to consider if your cabbage isn’t coming out crispy.
-Make sure the wedges are all cut into an even thickness and that they’re evenly coated with olive oil.
-Ensure your pan is not too crowded.
+There are a few of things to consider if your cabbage isn’t coming out crispy.
+1) Make sure the wedges are all cut into an even thickness and that they’re evenly coated with olive oil.
+2) Make sure your pan is not too crowded.
 If so, you may want to consider using a larger pan.
-Double checking the oven temperature, it should read 425.
-Lastly, don’t forget to flip the cabbage halfway through to promote even cooking and crispiness on each side.
+3) Double check the oven temperature, it should read 425°F. 4) Don’t forget to flip the cabbage halfway through which ensures even cooking and helps you get that crispiness on each side.

+Roasted Cabbage